tstockwell/TermSatNet/README.md

 Proofs in C are based on proving equivalence, and work by rewriting/reducing expressions to thier simplest form.
 Proofs in C are heuristic, requiring inferences to be combined in just the right way to reach a conclusion.
+The expression ordering helps makes proofs shorter because, when more than one rule may be applied, having an ordering makes it possible to choose the rule that moves the proof closest to the final goal.

 It is shown that the inference rules are sound.
 It is shown that C is complete, by demonstrating an equivalence to classic propositional calculus.